-Strollers are meant to carry kids, sure.
+Strollers, like the ever-popular Cybex stroller, are meant to carry kids, sure.
 But if we’re being honest, they’re rolling storage racks that also carry diaper bags, giant coffees, and other such parenting essentials.
 And when loaded up, they’re pretty heavy, which makes tackling steep hills or rough terrain a bit more difficult.
 It’s not impossible.
 But it’s a big enough problem for some people that it requires a solution.
 And that solution is the Cybex e-PRIAM.
 The high-end stroller is not only kitted out with the high-end features that mark today’s luxury prams, but it also features an engine and an array of sensors that all it to move itself up steep terrain.
 It’s basically the e-bike of strollers.

 The e-PRIAM has a battery and a switch hidden in the rear axle.
 Simply deactivate the footbrake and tap the switch with your foot.
 A row of LEDs will light up to let you know the e-PRIAM is activated.

 Once activated, sensors in the handlebar can detect additional pushing pressure — when going uphill — and pulling pressure — when going downhill.
 Using what Cybex calls Smart Hill Support, an algorithm takes that data and activates the motors to either help you get to the top of the hill or prevent you from going too fast on the way down.
 The whole thing appears to be extremely smooth, comparable to a pedal-assist bike.